cal-itp/benefits/docs/guides/transit-provider-onboarding/configure-production-validation.md

     For production validation, both customer groups and a discount product are needed.

     1. Transit provider staff creates the discount product and associated customer groups in production Littlepay.
-    1. Transit provider provides group names and ids and Cal-ITP verifies that the setup is correct by using the [Littlepay CLI](https://github.com/cal-itp/littlepay).
+    1. Transit provider staff give group names and ids to their Account Manager and Cal-ITP verifies that the setup is correct by using the [Littlepay CLI](https://github.com/cal-itp/littlepay).
 Example:

         ```bash
         $ littlepay groups products